afiore/extraloop/README.md

 Alternatively, the same loop can be defined by passing an array of keys pointing at a hash value located at several levels of depth down into the parsed document structure.

-    # Fetch the same document portion above using a hash path
+    # Same as above, using a hash path
     loop_on(['query', 'categorymembers'])

 When fetching fields from a JSON document fragment, `extract` will often not need a block or an array of keys.
 If called with only